 - An Imbalance of Power: Kids who bully use their power-such as physical strength, access to embarrassing information, or popularity-to control or harm others.
-Power imbalances can change over time and in different situations, even if they involve the same people. - Repetition: Bullying behaviors happen more than once and are not a singular occurrence.
+Power imbalances can change over time and in different situations, even if they involve the same people. - Repetition: Bullying behaviors happen more than once.
+They are not a singular occurrence.

 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.
+We educate our students on the difference between "mean moments" and bullying.